maikeschmidt/msg_coreg/README.md

 geometries_shift_z_neg4mm.mat
 geometries_shift_z_neg6mm.mat

-Pass these filenames to `run_bem_leadfields.m` in `msg_fwd` to compute leadfields for all configurations, then run `plot_sensitivity_analysis.m` to analyse and visualise the results.
+**Sensor array sensitivity** — generates 25 geometry files (1 original +

-> **Note:** The sensitivity analysis section requires an experimental sensor
+24 shifted) with the entire sensor array translated by random [dx, dy, dz] displacements in three bundles by error scale.
+The meshes and source model are identical across all configurations.

-> array saved as `experimental_sensors` in the geometry struct.
-The meshes
+> **Note:** Both sensitivity sections require an experimental sensor array
-> and sensor array are identical across all 19 configurations — only the
+> saved as `experimental_sensors` in the geometry struct, which is set up
-> source positions differ.
+> earlier in this script.

 ### example_script_2.m — Build anatomical meshes and generate a sensor array